 A summary letter of 2013 fieldwork was provided to Hunters and Trappers Organizations at several communities in the ECA in October 2013.
 The letter was presented both in English and Inuktitut.
-Community reporting in 2014 included oral presentations to Hunters and Trappers Organizations/Associations about killer whale research in Pangnirtung (May), and Pond Inlet (June).
-Presentations highlighted past fieldwork success, plans for future fieldwork and plans for training Northerners to carryout data collection independently.
+Projected community reporting in 2014 includes oral presentations to Hunters and Trappers Organizations/Associations about killer whale research in Pangnirtung (January), Pond Inlet (February), and Repulse Bay (summer).
+Presentations will highlight past fieldwork success, plans for future fieldwork and plans for training Northerners to carryout data collection independently.